Party of Communists of the Republic of Moldova

-The Party of Communists of the Republic of Moldova (Partidul Comuniștilor din Republica Moldova, PCRM) is a communist party in Moldova led by Vladimir Voronin.
+The Party of Communists of the Republic of Moldova (Partidul Comuniștilor din Republica Moldova, PCRM) is a Marxist-Leninist party in Moldova founded by Vladimir Voronin and currently led by Diana Caraman.
 It is the only communist party to have held a majority government in a post-Soviet state.
 (Note: The Communist Party of the Russian Federation (CPRF) won two parliamentary elections in the 1990s by receiving a plurality (but notably not a majority) of seats in the Duma; however, since Russia is a presidential republic and Boris Yeltsin was its president at the time, the CPRF was unable to form a government.
 The Communist Party of South Ossetia, which was de facto independent at the time, won a majority of seats in the 1994 election.)
 It has been variously described as communist, Moldovenist, populist, Russophile, and pro-Soviet.

 Affiliated with the Union of Communist Parties – Communist Party of the Soviet Union, it is also a member of the Party of the European Left and the International Meeting of Communist and Workers' Parties.

 In contrast to most like-minded left-wing and communist parties, especially in the Western world, the party has a conservative outlook on social issues, reflecting Voronin's views, the country's strong social conservatism, and the influence of the Moldovan Orthodox Church.